Haowei-Wang/haowei-wang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research fellow in the Department of Industrial Systems Engineering and Management at National University of Singapore.
+I am currently a research fellow in the Department of Industrial Systems Engineering and Management at National University of Singapore.

 Education
 ======